 Hot water outlet and cold water inlet

-If this is where the leak is coming from you may just need to tighten the connectors with a pipe wrench.
-It’s a very simple thing to do with the right tool.
+Now that you have already turned off the cold water inlet dry the surrounding area and see if this is where the water is coming out.
+If this is where the leak is coming from, you may need to tighten the connectors with a pipe wrench.
+It’s a straightforward thing to do with the right tool.

-If your hot water heater is leaking in the internal tank the water will make its way out of the bottom of the tank and you will need to replace the tank immediately before water damage is done to your basement.
-There is nothing worse than having water damage to your floors or worse your walls and personal items.
+If your hot water heater is leaking in the internal tank, the water will make its way out of the bottom of the tank, and you will need to replace the tank immediately before water damage is done to your basement.
+There is nothing worse than having water damage to your floors or, worse, your walls and personal items.

-Another common place for a water heater leaking from bottom.
+Another commonplace for a water heater leaking from the bottom.
 Inspect the drain valve to make sure that it is completely shut off and check around where the valve enters the tank.

 Temperature and pressure relief valve

-More commonly referred to as the T&P valve this is a device on your tank to relieve pressure when there is excessive heat or excessive water is in the tank.
+More commonly referred to as the T&P valve, this is a device on your water heater tank to relieve pressure when excessive heat or excessive water is in the tank.

 There will be an attached pipe from the TP valve down to the side of the hot water tank.

-It’s important to see if this is where the water is coming from as it may look like your hot water heater is leaking from the bottom when in fact it is the pipe coming out of the TP relief valve.
+It’s important to see if this is where the water is coming from, as it may look like your hot water heater is leaking from the bottom when in fact, it is the pipe coming out of the TP relief valve.

-If your TP valve is open there may be an issue.
-This can just mean that there is internal pressure in your hot water heater tank and the excess pressure is being relieved via the valve.
+If your TP valve is open, there may be an issue.
+This can mean that there is internal pressure in your hot water heater tank, and the excess pressure is relieved via the valve.
 This can be a symptom of a larger problem and shouldn’t be ignored.

-The best thing to do in this case is to contact a plumber to see about fixing the problem.
-Do not plug the tubing of the TP valve, this will cause it to back up and create even bigger problems for you.
+In this case, the best thing to do is to contact a plumber to see about fixing the problem.
+Do not plug the TP valve’s tubing; this will cause it to back up and create even bigger problems for you.

 Causes of water heater leaks

 A leaking water heater can happen for a variety of reasons.
-Sometimes there is a loose fitting other times it could be something more severe.
+Sometimes there is a loose-fitting other times; it could be something more severe.
 Here are the main causes of water heater leaks.

 This should be the first thing you inspect.
 If the tank’s outer shell has condensation on it, this is not a leak.
-The reason for this condensation is that the hot water from the tank is coming in contact with the cooler air in the basement and moisture is forming on the outside of the tank.
+The reason for this condensation is that the hot water from the tank is coming in contact with the cooler air in the basement, and moisture is forming on the outside of the tank.

 Often homeowners will turn this up when they notice their hot water isn’t as hot as it used to be.
-Condensation on a tank is more common with older tanks but it does happen so make sure to check for it.
+Condensation on a tank is more common with older tanks, but it does happen, so make sure to check for it.

-If you have had your hot water heater for over a decade it may be that your tank is starting to get on in age and will need to be replaced.
+If you have had your hot water heater for over a decade, it may be that your tank is starting to get on in age and will need to be replaced.

-This water may only be a slight drip in the beginning but over time pressure from inside the tank can cause that dripping to get bigger.
+This water may only be a slight drip in the beginning, but over time pressure from inside the tank can cause that dripping to get bigger.

 Drain valve leak

-When the drain valve is not completely closed, water can start to drip out of it causing your tank to leak.
-If the connection from the valve to the tank becomes loose it can cause water to leak out of it as well.
+When the drain valve is not completely closed, water can start to drip out of it, causing your tank to leak.
+Likewise, if the connection from the valve to the tank becomes loose, it can cause water to leak out of it as well.

 Grab a plumbers wrench and tighten it to see if that fixes the problem.
-If that doesn’t work check to make sure there is nothing blocking the drain valve such as sediment from the inside of the tank.
+If that doesn’t work, check to make sure there is nothing blocking the drain valve, such as sediment from the inside of the tank.

-As this pressure builds and does not get released it can cause cracks. there is also the amount of pressure from the water that is entering the tank through the municipal water system.
+As this pressure builds and does not get released, it can cause cracks.
+There is also the amount of pressure from the water that is entering the tank through the municipal water system.

 Cold Inlet and hot outlet